esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/documentation.md

 > ## Checking data documentation
 >
-> Visit a data repository of your choosing (e.g. hydroshare, 4TU, Zenodo, ...).
+> Visit a data repository of your choosing (e.g. HydroShare, 4TU.ResearchData, Zenodo, ...).
 > Select one or more datasets that you find interesting, and answer the
 > following questions:
 >